 Heritage Steel French skillet: domed lid.

-Most Heritage Steel lids are flat, but some pieces have domed lids.
+Most Heritage Steel lids are flat, but a few pieces have domed lids.
 Domed lids offer more room, but they also take up more storage space, so be sure you want the domed lids before buying those pieces.

 Ease of Cleaning

-Ease of cleaning is a nice feature in cookware, and it's the only reason why nonstick cookware is so popular.
-However, all cookware is easy to clean when used correctly.
-(Yes, really.)
+Ease of cleaning is a nice feature in cookware, and is the only reason nonstick cookware is so popular.
+However, all cookware is easy to clean if you know the right cooking techniques.

-Clad stainless cookware has a bit of a reputation for being sticky and hard to clean.
-But that's only because people aren't using the right methods for cooking with it.
-If you follow a few simple rules, stainless cookware is actually easy to clean.
+Clad stainless cookware has a reputation for being sticky and hard to clean.
+But that's only because people aren't using the right cooking methods.
+If you follow a few simple rules, stainless steel cookware is pretty easy to clean.

 You can also use a method called the Leidenfrost Effect, a temperature-dependent "trick" that allows you to cook on stainless even without oil and have the pan remain nonstick.